22 Employee Engagement Activities To Boost Team Morale

 Showing your employees that you value their health and wellness is a great way to increase engagement.
 Offer yoga classes or a discount to a local gym.
 Bring in a mindfulness coach to do a workshop and guided meditation.

 Have a few runners on staff?
 Start up a running group so they can enjoy some time together doing what they love.
-Maybe you have a few voracious readers—they would love a book club.
+You may have a few voracious readers who would love a book club.
 Open the door for employees to start the clubs or groups that are important to them.
 It makes them feel valued and engaged in a way that lets them bring their authentic selves to work.

-Starting a management training group or a weekly meeting where employees can talk about how they can develop competencies to get promoted is a great way to increase engagement.
-Not only will you be investing in the future of your company, your staff will know that there is a long-term place for them on your team and they’ll be more likely to stay on.
+Starting a management training group or holding a weekly meeting where employees can discuss how to develop competencies for promotion is a great way to increase engagement.
+Investing in your employees and understanding what they want is a great way to show them you care.
+Not only will you be investing in the future of your company, but your staff will also know there’s a long-term place for them on your team, and they’ll be more likely to stay on.

-Ask your employees how they would like to be engaged.
-But here’s the catch—be sure you’re listening and ready to act on some suggestions.
-There’s nothing that will make employees feel disengaged faster than being asked what they think and feeling like no one cares about their answer.
+Ask your employees how they’d like to be engaged.
+But here’s the catch: be sure you’re listening and ready to act on some suggestions.
+There’s nothing that’ll make employees feel disengaged faster than being asked what they think and feeling like no one cares about their answer.

 Use an anonymous survey tool to make your employees feel more comfortable opening up to you.

-If it’s possible, offer up remote work options for your staff.
+If possible, offer remote work options to your staff.
 You might find your team is more engaged when they’re not dealing with the stress and hassle of a commute.
 Remote work not an option?
 No worries, you can still use flexible scheduling to give your employees a voice in their schedule.
-They’ll feel more valued and you’ll get better shift coverage.
+They’ll feel more valued, and you’ll get better shift coverage.

-You put out the shifts that you need filled, and your employees can choose the options that fit best into their personal life.
+You post the shifts that need to be filled, and your employees can choose the options that best fit into their personal lives.

 Tip: There’s software that can save you up to 15 hours per week creating the staff schedule, and makes flexible scheduling easier for everyone involved.
 Try When I Work for free.